Easily upload or update entry data in bulk using our automatically generated Excel templates. With the ability to import entries, you can:

 Lookup field data

 Lookup field data can be imported using the value display name (ex: Product 5) or the corresponding entry ID from the source form (ex: 5).
 When importing checkbox values into Lookups, the import value should be a comma-delimited list of display names (ex: First Choice, Second Choice, Third Choice).
+If your Lookup fields have any cascading dropdowns, make sure to include those values in the import file as well.

 In some cases, an import may fail and only import some of the entries.
 To import the missing entries: